RathodViraj/First/README.md

 - ⚡ Redis Caching
   - Profile and feed data cached to reduce DB hits

+- 🔍 Search user or post
+   - One can search user or post

  🚀 Getting Started

 # 1. Clone the repo